 What Happens During a Simulation?

-Orientation to simulation at the University of Saint Francis includes an introduction to simulation, a tour of the simulation lab and demonstrations of the features of the Medical Education Technologies, Inc., human patient simulators.
-Information on simulation is provided on the School of Health Sciences website, Nursing Department Blackboard site and by clinical faculty members.
+Orientation to simulation at the University of Saint Francis includes an introduction to simulation, a tour of the simulation lab and demonstrations of the features of the human patient simulators.
+Information on simulation is provided on the School of Health Sciences website, iTunes University and by clinical faculty members.
 Simulation Lab Open Houses are periodically held.

-Prior to the simulated clinical experience (SCE), students and faculty have a discussion of the purpose, learning outcomes, roles and expectations.
+Prior to the simulation-based learning experience students and faculty have a discussion of the purpose, learning outcomes, roles and expectations.
 Students will have the opportunity to ask questions and clarify assignments.

-Immediately following an SCE, students and faculty meet again to discuss the purpose, learning outcomes, roles and expectations.
+Immediately following a simulation-based learning experience, students and faculty meet again to discuss the purpose, learning outcomes, roles and expectations.
 Students actively share their observations and perspectives as they reflect on learning.
 Faculty members clarify any misconceptions and validate the achievement of outcomes.
 Students take home a memorable experience and an individualized plan to improve their professional practice.

-Some students may be assigned post SCE activities to further enhance the learning experience.
-Examples include, reflective journaling, writing care plans or selecting community resources.
+Some students may be assigned activities following the simulation to further enhance the learning experience.
+Examples include reflective journaling, writing care plans or selecting community resources.